-A lawyer from one of two firms involved in a multi-million-dollar lawsuit alleging improper design and maintenance of the Red Hill Valley Parkway (RHVP) says the representative plaintiffs have asked a judge to certify their class action against the City of Hamilton.
+A lawyer from one of two firms involved in a multi-million-dollar claim alleging improper design and maintenance of the Red Hill Valley Parkway (RHVP) says the representative plaintiffs have asked a judge to certify their class action against the City of Hamilton.

 Robert Hooper, from the firm Grosso Hooper, says the families of crash victims Corinne Klassen and Michael Sholer filed documents before a justice on Tuesday and have asked for their $250-million class action to go forward.